 How to Reduce Overly Abstract Language

 2. He towered over us at 7', 1."

 Numbers always help--instead of simple references to size.
-Mesurements help.
-Also, avoid overused linking verbs--especially forms of "to be."
+Measurements help.
+Also, avoid overused linking verbs - especially forms of "to be."
 Revise for the first-person, or first-person plural.
-In short, introduce more specifically detailed imagery that paints a paticular picture in the reader's mind.
-A further revision might include revising "He" to provide a specific name.
+In short, introduce more detailed imagery that paints a particular picture in the reader's mind.
+A further revision might include revising "he" to provide a specific name.

 Let’s assume that the following is declaimed by a politician.
 How would you react?
 To what specifically could you react?
 Compare with the sentence below.

 Original: The issue in relation to the interest rates is that it will negatively impact consumers.